 Since 1993, the Lange Foundation’s Halfway Home Kennel has been nestled between automotive repair shops along the busy Sepulveda strip in West LA.
 This Spanish style building was originally a veterinary office before it became the charming facility where rescued dogs and cats from the overcrowded South LA, North Central, and East Valley shelters reside.
 Our facilities can house 30 dogs and 80 cats at one time.
 There is a constant influx of animals entering and exiting the kennel – moving from city shelter to forever home – acting truly as a “halfway home.”

 An enclosed outdoor “catio” welcomes visitors with adoptable cats laying in the sun and enjoying the warm LA weather.
 This outdoor enclosure connects to an indoor room guiding visitors to the front desk.
 Unlike the city shelters, visitors must check-in with the front staff before proceeding into the kennel.
+Across the front desk, you can meet our special FIV+ cats in their personalized and private space.

 Many amazing volunteers also donate their time with walking the dogs providing them with some much needed exercise and also work with them to feel confidant and loved in this transitional time in their lives.
 Our volunteers are essential to our rescue and they keep us up-to-date on the health and behavioral improvements of every one of our residents.
 Interested in volunteering?
 Check out our Volunteer page.